Community Integration Through Co-operative Education

 Goranka Vukelich, Executive Dean, School of Community Services, & CICE Learning Team

 The Community Integration through Cooperative Education (CICE) program is a two-year program designed to provide individuals with developmental disabilities and other significant learning challenges with the opportunity to experience college life and enhance their academic and vocational skills with modified programming.
 The program includes a number of core courses common to all CICE students in topics such as numeracy, communications, job skills, life skills, computer skills, human relations, recreation and emergency response skills.
-Other courses will be drawn from within a number of current diploma programs which include Early Childhood Education Recreation and Leisure Studies, Educational Assistant Protection, Security, and Investigation Personal Support Worker, Media Foundations, Design Foundations, Business Foundations, and Office Administration.
+Other courses will be drawn from within a number of current diploma programs which include Animation, Business Foundations, Design Foundations, Community Safety, Early Childhood Education, Educational Support, Fitness and Health Promotion, Media Foundations, Recreation and Leisure Studies, and Culinary.
 These courses are referred to as area of specialization courses and will be intentionally modified to suit the unique learning needs of each individual CICE student.
 The modified courses will allow the CICE learners to develop various vocational skills associated with an elected area of specialization.
 Students will gain valuable experience through integration in area of specialization courses and participate in field placements where they will have an opportunity to develop practical skills.
-All students will receive academic and field placement support from learning strategists throughout the duration of the program.
-Students will benefit from participation in a field placement intended to help develop or enhance vocational skills and involvement with the community.
+All students will receive academic and field placement support from Learning Strategists throughout the duration of the program.
+Students will benefit from participation in field placements intended to help develop or enhance vocational skills and involvement with the community.
 The program will enable participants to function more independently in their community and ideally transition to volunteer, or paid employment on a part-time or full-time basis.

 - Participate with equal opportunity in regular college programs and activities.